jlguenego/node-expose-sspi/doc/use-case/errors.md

 From Chrome, open `http://127.0.0.1:3000`.
 A popup comes up.
 If you fill some Windows correct credentials, it will works.
 But if you fill wrong Windows correct credentials it should not go to error but return the local guest account.

-**Note:** You must remove your Browser cache to remove the credentials.
+**Note:** You must remove your Browser cache to remove the credentials and see again the popup dialog coming.

 ## Author